Physical Therapist Salary USA 2026: Complete Guide

 A: High-earning physical therapists make $125,000+.
 These are typically specialists or practice owners.
 Standard physical therapists earn $80,000-$110,000.

-Q: How does education debt impact physical therapist salary?
+Q: How does education debt impact earnings?

 Q: Can physical therapists earn more through entrepreneurship?